Bachelor of ScienceNursing RN to BSN (Online)

-Mark Crider, Ph.D., RN Executive Director and Professor of Nursing
+Mark Crider, Ph.D., RN Executive Director, Professor and Program Lead of Nursing

 Students are required to complete 120 credits for the Bachelor of Science Degree.
 The following 15 courses comprise the required core and experiential courses of the RN-BSN degree program.
 The credit value of each course appears in parentheses ( ).

 The human body is studied in health and disease with a focus on the contemporary causes of human pathology.
 Information on metabolic and infectious disorders that effect major body systems is explained.
 The study surveys system organ structure and metabolic/genetic aspects of disease, from simple to complex.

 This course is an introduction to human and population genetics including Mendelian and non-Mendelian genetics (DNA replication, transcription, and translation; genetic recombination and mutation), genetic basis of gender (sex-linked and non-sex linked genetic diseases), and emerging areas of genetics research.
 The student connects facts together to get a whole picture, to apply knowledge, then solve a problem.
 Basic genetics introduces the student to the traditional elements of genetic biology and contemporary genetic topics.

 This course studies how diseases are detected, identified, and distributed within populations.
 By definition, “epidemiology is the study of the distribution and determination of health-related states or events in specific populations and the application of this study to the control of health problems.”
 Through the study of epidemiology, the student is shown the medical and scientific investigative skills needed to critically think, strategize, and predict new epidemics and control current ones.
 Mathematics is used to model disease progression.